-Publicizing school events and activities are important to inform the greater school community of the programs at West Elementary.
+Publicizing school events and activities are important to inform the greater school community of the programs and activities at Central Elementary.
 All news stories or requests for a news photographer must be approved by the building principal.

 Calendar of Events